MelMcGee/sql-in-7/README.md

 Part 5: Modifying Sets of Data
 Part 6: Introduction to Solving Tough Problems

-The databases used in this book can be downloaded at www.informit.com/title/9780321992475
+The databases used in this book can be downloaded at www.informit.com/title/9780321992475 (at the bottom, look for the "downloads" tab and click to get the code files).
+You may also get these files from this repository.
+They are zipped and located in SQLQFMM3.zip.

 Please grab the databases there and insert them into your SSMS (SQL Server Management Studio) instance.